johnfedoruk/bangular/aio/content/guide/language-service.md

 ## Error checking

-The Angular Language Service can also forewarn you of mistakes in your code.
+The Bangular Language Service can also forewarn you of mistakes in your code.
-In this example, Angular doesn't know what `orders` is or where it comes from.
+In this example, Bangular doesn't know what `orders` is or where it comes from.

 <figure>
   <img src="generated/images/guide/language-service/language-error.gif" alt="error checking">